patriksimek/vm2/README.md

 ## Read-only objects (experimental)

-To prevent sandboxed script to add/change/delete properties to/from the proxied objects, you can use `VM.freeze`/`NodeVM.freeze` methods to make the object read-only.
+To prevent sandboxed script to add/change/delete properties to/from the proxied objects, you can use `freeze` methods to make the object read-only.
 This is only effective inside VM.
 Frozen objects are affected deeply.
+Primitive types can not be frozen.

-**Example without using `VM.freeze`:**
+**Example without using `freeze`:**

 ```javascript
 const util = {